CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 ## What tokens are only available on Plasma?

-Polygon tokens
+Candle tokens

-## How do I deposit to Polygon Wallet and also withdraw?
+## How do I deposit to Candle Wallet and also withdraw?

 These blogs and videos are a perfect guide to start with depositing and withdrawing: